yaroska/true_oop/README.md

 #### How to use
 Now in browser open `localhost:8080/categories` to see list of categories.

+- `localhost:8080/categories`
-GET `localhost:8080/categories` - to list all categories POST/PUT `localhost:8080/categories` with`{name:foo, parent_id=1}` - to create new category.
+  - GET to list all categories
+  - POST/PUT`{name:foo, parent_id=1}` to create new category.
 Parent ID is optional here.

+- `/categories/ID`
-GET `/categories/ID` - shows category with ID
+  - GET shows category with ID
-DETELE `/categories/ID` - to delete category with ID POST/PUT `/categories/ID` - with`{name:foo, parent_id=1}` to update category with ID.
+  - DELETE to delete category with ID
+  - POST/PUT `{name:foo, parent_id=1}` to update category with ID.
 Be aware to not make dependency circles within categories tree structure.

+- `/products`
-GET `/products` - list of all products
+  - GET lists all products
-POST,PUT `/products' with `{name:foo, desc:foo_desc, price:12.56}`- add new product
+  - POST/PUT `{name:foo, desc:foo_desc, price:12.56}` adds new product

+- `/products/ID`
-GET `/products/ID` - to get product with ID
+  - GET shows product with ID
-POST/PUT `/products/ID` with `{name:foo, desc:foo_desc, price:12.56}` - to update product with ID
+  - POST/PUT `{name:foo, desc:foo_desc, price:12.56}` updates product with ID
-DELETE `/products/ID` - to delete product with ID
+  - DELETE to delete product with ID

+- `/categories/ID/products`
-GET `/categories/ID/products` - to get list of products in category with ID
+  - GET lists products in category with ID

+- `/categories/$CATEGORY_ID/products/$PRODUCT_ID`
-POST/PUT `/categories/$CATEGORY_ID/products/$PRODUCT_ID` to assign product with PRODUCT_ID to category with CATEGORY_ID
+  - POST/PUT  to assign product with PRODUCT_ID to category with CATEGORY_ID
-DELETE `/categories/$CATEGORY_ID/products/$PRODUCT_ID` to remove product with PRODUCT_ID from category with CATEGORY_ID
+  - DELETE to remove product with PRODUCT_ID from category with CATEGORY_ID